 Under Chief Justice Toal's leadership, the South Carolina Judiciary has a long history of supporting civics education.
 In addition to iCivics and the "Justice Case Files" series, South Carolina has implemented three state civics programs:

 Chief Justice Toal is a member of St. Joseph's Catholic Church in Columbia where she serves as a lector.

 Chief Justice Toal is married to her law school classmate, William T. Toal, of Johnson, Toal & Battiste.
 Chief Justice Toal and Bill were the only husband-wife team to serve as Editor and Managing Editor of the South Carolina Law Review.
-They live in Columbia and have two daughters, Jean Toal Eisen, a 1993 Yale graduate who serves on the United States Senate Appropriations Committee Staff at the appointment of the Senator Barbara Mikulski; Lilla Patrick Toal Mandsager, a 2003 BA, 2005 MA graduate of Stanford University who is Assistant Director of Everest Public High School in Redwood City, California; one grandson, Patrick Eisen; and one granddaughter, Ruth Margaret Mandsager.
+They live in Columbia and have two daughters, Jean Toal Eisen, a 1993 Yale graduate who serves on the United States Senate Appropriations Committee Staff at the appointment of the Senator Barbara Mikulski; Lilla Patrick Toal Mandsager, a 2003 BA, 2005 MA graduate of Stanford University; one grandson, Patrick Eisen; and one granddaughter, Ruth Margaret Mandsager.
 Chief Justice Toal is an avid gardener, golfer and sports fan who maintains a shrine in her den to her beloved Atlanta Braves and Carolina Gamecocks.